 What’s the Most Important Thing to Remember When Picking from Romantic Restaurants in CT

 So, of this lengthy list of romantic restaurants, which is perfect for you?

 In the end, taking the time and effort to plan and enjoy a delightful meal together is the most important part of the entire experience.

-As you may have noticed, this writer focused more on the ambience of each location than the food.
+As you may have noticed, this writer focused more on the ambiance of each location than the food.

-Unless you’re more into burgers and fries.
-Then skip the fancy part of the list.
+If you’re more into burgers and fries, then skip the fancy part of the list.